GhostofGoes/getmac/CONTRIBUTING.md

 to bring new members into the community, and can always use the help.

 ## Resources
-* Task tracking and Bug reports: [GitHub](https://github.com/GhostofGoes/get-mac/issues)
+* Task tracking and Bug reports: [GitHub](https://github.com/GhostofGoes/getmac/issues)
 * Discussion: the [Python Discord server](https://discord.gg/python)

 # Code requirements
 * Must work under all supported Python versions (2.6+ and 3.4+)
 * Must work on all supported platforms (if applicable)
-* Try to match the general code style (loosly PEP8)
+* Try to match the general code style (loosely PEP8)
 * Be respectful.
 Memes, references, and jokes are ok.
 Explicit language (cursing/swearing), NSFW text/content, or racism are NOT ok.